CNW Group: History

 CNW originally delivered text news releases to news media outlets on behalf of paying clients.
 This model expanded over time to include the provision of ancillary services required by investor relations and public relations professionals, including translation, photography, webcasts, media databases and media monitoring.

 Canada Newswire distribution switched to using XHTML instead of ANPA-1312, allowing for more formatting of releases.
-Which enables transmission of text.
 In 2003, CNW entered into a commercial endorsed deal with TSX for its newswire and webcast services through a paid sponsorship agreement.

 CNW was acquired by US-based PR Newswire in 2013.
 PR Newswire was subsequently acquired by Cision in 2016.
 Cision was most recently acquired by Platinum Equity, announced October 22, 2019.

 On March 19, 2021 Business Insider reported Cision may be looking to spin off its Newswire unit.